edeno/Prospectus-Presentation/src/presentation.md

 ![](img/task-switch-paradigm.svg)

-# Factors that Aﬀect the Amount of Attention Needed
+# Factors that Aﬀect the Amount of Attention Needed (Reaction Time)

 ![](img/behavior-react-change-1.svg)

-# Factors that Aﬀect the Amount of Attention Needed
+# Factors that Aﬀect the Amount of Attention Needed (Reaction Time)

 ![](img/behavior-react-change-2.svg)

-# Factors that Aﬀect the Amount of Attention Needed
+# Factors that Aﬀect the Amount of Attention Needed (Reaction Time)

 ![](img/behavior-react-change-3.svg)

-# All Factors that Aﬀect Behavior
+# All Factors that Aﬀect Behavior (Reaction Time)

 ![](img/behavior-react-change.svg)